Martin Kove: Personal life

 Kove is the father of twins, born in 1990.
-One of the twins, Jesse, portrayed the young man who bullies the younger version of his father’s character, John Kreese, in flashbacks for seasons 3 and 4 of Cobra Kai.
+One of the twins, Jesse Kove, portrayed the young man who bullies the younger version of his father's character, John Kreese, in flashbacks for seasons 3 and 4 of Cobra Kai.
 He owns a 11-acre ranch near Nashville, Tennessee.

 Kove has stated that he enjoys playing golf and riding horseback in his spare time, while also having a love for classic films such as old westerns.
-He works out and meditates regularly and still trains in karate; he has credited the sport for helping him maintain his focus, discipline and longevity.
+Kove works out and meditates regularly and still trains in karate; he has credited the sport for helping him maintain his focus, discipline and longevity.

+In 2021, Kove participated in the "No Mercy on Stroke" (NMOS) campaign launched by the Society of Vascular and Interventional Neurology (SVIN) to raise public awareness about stroke symptoms and the importance of rapid response.